GuodongYang95/IT-Team-Project/Personal_Log/Ken/Ken_log.md

             (3) the function might need to be simplified (4) the overall structure of html or css might need to be modified.
             (5) the statistical page haven't done yet.
+# 02/14/2020 03:54 A.M -- Junhao Huang
+      1. Finished the Statistics pages design and JS function.
+      2. The players’ card pile, which have rest numbers of cards, can display on the owner card box.
+      3. Add the auto-game function when the user is out in the GameScreen.ftl
+      4. Rename the assets image
+      5. Add button that user can return to menu
+      6. Add function that show image of each card
+      7. The active player will display obviously.